Martijn-Sturm/cinema_project/README.md

 ### Online

-To run the algorithms for the Online problem run the following statement in CMD.
+To run the algorithms for the Online problem first remove the comments of the algorithm you like to test in the file main_online.py.
+Then run the following statement in CMD.

 ```bash
 python main_online.py